White shark newest banner.jpg

 Calculate the economic impact of SHARKS

-Financial valuations demonstrate the economic power of live sharks, in contrast to the one-time gain of fishing.
+Financial valuations demonstrate the economic power of live sharks, in contrast to the one-time gain of extractive industries.

 End the decimation of White Sharks in South Africa